mpleung/spilled_t/README.md

 To run the simulations, execute monte\_carlo.py.
 The output is stored in a file 'results.txt' in the 'sims' folder.

 To run the empirical application, execute estimation.py.
 Output is placed in a file 'results.txt' in the 'empirical\_application' folder.
-To generate the files in the 'data' folder, first download the Cai et al. (2015) data from [AEAweb](https://www.aeaweb.org/articles?id=10.1257/app.20130442) and extract the contents directly to the cai\_data folder.
+To generate the files in the 'data' folder, first download the Cai et al. (2015) data from [AEAweb](https://www.aeaweb.org/articles?id=10.1257/app.20130442) and extract the contents, which should generate a new folder called 'data' which itself contains a 'data' and 'do' folder and readme file.
+Move these contents to a new folder named 'cai\_data' in the empirical\_application folder.
 Run the do file 'rawnet.do' from the extracted 'do' folder.
 Then run construct\_dataset.py.